More models added, now including LOW-POLY models:

 Game designers, or anyone who needs fast, low-polygon assets for their 3D scenes will appreciate this collection of 36 aircraft.
 The collection includes civilian and military transports, airliners, etc..
 Each one is less than 5000 polygons, and can be dropped into any 3D scene, with low associated overhead.

-Click here for the preview page for my LOW-RES models.
+Click here for the LOW_RES models preview page.

 Prices for LOW-RES models: